 Shepparton Art Museum, who granted access to their notable collection of 20th century Australian ceramics.

 The late Marvin Hurnall - collector, broadcaster, and dealer in Australian antiques and decorative arts.
-His exhibitions, the 2007 Australiana auction through Leonard Joel, and his personal collection furnished numerous pictures shown here.
+His sales displays, auction catalogues and personal collection furnished numerous pictures.

 Kerry James.
 Son of principal Remued potter Allan James.
 Kerry kindly gave access to the Allan & Myrtle James Collection, including pottery from Premier and Kerryl and all the surviving original potter's shape books.